dronir/Drobot/README.md

 - The owner (hardcoded to *!dronir@kapsi.fi) can order the bot to join a channel with by addressing it like "Drobot: join #foo" and part a channel by saying "Drobot: part [#foo]", where the channel name is optional (defaults to current channel).
+- The bot can convert JD day numbers into Gregorian dates and vice versa.
+- The bot can maintain a definitions database.